Department of Biology News

-The University of Texas at Arlington is one of five institutions collaborating on how to address the outbreak of a disease that is devastating coral reef communities in the U.S. Virgin Islands.
+The University of Texas at Arlington is one of five institutions collaborating on how to address the outbreak of a disease which is devastating coral reef communities in the U.S. Virgin Islands.

-The disease has been devastating coral reef communities off the southeast coast of Florida since 2014 and was recently reported in other areas of the Caribbean, including Mexico, St. Martin and Jamaica.
-Scientists believe it will likely spread across the U.S. Virgin Islands, British Virgin Islands and Puerto Rico.
+The disease has been decimating coral reef communities off the southeast coast of Florida since 2014 and was recently reported in other areas of the Caribbean, including Mexico, St, Martin and Jamaica.
+It appears to be spreading faster than previously known diseases and is affecting a greater number of corals than previous outbreaks of other diseases.
+Scientists believe it will likely spread across the U.S. Virgin Islands, British Virgin Islands, and Puerto Rico.

 “My lab will assess immunity and disease resistance in coral based on a unique combination of immune phenotypes including expressed genes and protein activity,” Mydlarz said.
 “This approach of full transcriptome sequencing, paired with analysis models that include organismal phenotypes, will allow us to build pathways and turn groups of genes into immune traits.”

 Stony coral tissue loss disease differs from the “bleaching” that is damaging coral reefs around the world.
-Bleaching is caused by thermal stress and begins by killing symbiotic algae that live on corals.
+Bleaching is caused by thermal stress and begins by killing symbiotic algae that lives on corals.
 There is a possibility that bleached corals can recover over time.
-Stony coral tissue loss disease appears to be a spreading pathogen and is capable of killing an entire coral in five weeks, according to Marilyn Brandt, University of the Virgin Islands research associate professor of marine and environmental science and lead investigator of the project.
+Stony coral tissue loss disease appears to be a spreading pathogen and is capable of killing an entire coral in five weeks, according to Marilyn Brandt, UVI research associate professor of marine and environmental science and lead investigator of the project.